comprna/SUPPA/README.md

 ==============
 -------------------

 Using the relative abundances (PSI values) of (transcript or local) events in all samples, and the information of which events change significantly in at least one comparison, SUPPA calculates clusters of events using a density-based clustering.
 Density-based clustering has various advantages over other methods: it does not require to choose the number of clusters, as this is driven by the data; and it cluster together events that even though they might not have similar PSI values, they behave similarly across conditions as long as there are sufficient events between them.
+This function works in the same way for transcripts or for local alternative splicing events.

 ### **Input files** ###